robertdfrench/portunusd/src/README.md

-This diagram shows the relationship between the major types involved in constructing an `ApplicationDoorway`, or a connection between the application and the Portunus server.
+This diagram shows the relationship between the major types involved in constructing an `ApplicationDoorway`, or a connection between the application and the `portunusd` server.
 Keep this diagram in mind when perusing the source code.

 ![Startup and Request Handling](../etc/diagrams/application-doorway.png)